UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Image Processing/README.md

 1. Download "Image Processing" or Clone the "wireless-based-image-forgery-detection" folder to your local computer.
 2. Open the Image_forgery.py file
 3. Use your own copy-moved(forged) image or have one from the "Image" folder
-4. Plce it in the same folder with the "Image_forgery.py" file
+4. Place it in the same folder with the "Image_forgery.py" file
 5. Run the code
 6. The result should display with the copy-move part inside a blue squre (refer the results displayed below)